section-engineering-education/engineering-education/content/articles/univariate-time-series-analysis-and-forecasting-with-arima-and-seasonal-arima-in-python/index.md

 ![PACF plot](/engineering-education/univariate-time-series-analysis-and-forecasting-with-arima-and-seasonal-arima-in-python/pacf-plot.png)

 We will use this plot to get the best value of `p`.
-From the ACF plot, we can observe that lags 1 and 13 stand out.
+From the PACF plot, we can observe that lags 1 and 13 stand out.
 The red arrow shows the lag points.
 These points are above (cuts off) the significance line (the blue shaded line).
-We select lag no one as the best value of `p`.
+We select lag number one as the best value of `p`.
 It is the first lag that is above the blue line.
 Therefore, `p=1`.

 Our values will be: `p=1`, `d=1` and `q=1`.
 The next step is to import the ARIMA model.